Transactive Energy System Deployment over Insecure Communication Links: Problem Statement

 \subsubsection{Privacy issue}

-In the hierarchical approach, the agents submit their entire supply or demand curves to the coordinator.
-With this information, the coordinator or an eavesdropper can easily infer individual cost or benefit functions.
-In fact, the inverse supply or demand function is just the derivative of the corresponding cost or benefit function \cite{JL-HR-YS-DJH:2019}.
-Hence, individual cost or benefit functions can be recovered by integrating the inverse of the corresponding supply or demand functions.
-This could expose much about individuals' business secrets (for suppliers) or personal preferences (for customers).
-We refer to the private data leakage problem as the privacy issue.
+The hierarchical market clearing requires individual agents to submit their supply or demand curves to the coordinator.
+With this information, the coordinator or an eavesdropper over the insecure communication links can easily infer individual cost or utility functions.
+In fact, the inverse supply or demand function is just the derivative of the corresponding cost or utility function \cite{JL-HR-YS-DJH:2019}.
+Hence, individual cost or utility functions can be recovered by integrating the inverse of the corresponding supply or demand functions.
+This could potentially expose the business secrets (for suppliers) or personal preferences (for customers).
+We refer to the problem of private data leakage as the privacy issue.

-The distributed approach can partially mitigate the privacy issue as the agents do not submit to the coordinator their entire supply or demand curves, but only those required points.
-However, the coordinator could make use of the iterative nature of the distributed approach to intentionally broadcast a large number of prices covering the whole admissible range and obtains the agents' responses.
-In this way, the coordinator or an eavesdropper could recover the agents' supply or demand curves arbitrarily well by using, e.g., certain regression algorithms in machine learning.
+The distributed market clearing can partially mitigate the privacy issue as individual agents do not submit their supply or demand curves to the coordinator, but only those quantities with respect to the broadcasted prices.
+However, the coordinator could make use of the iterative nature of the distributed approach to intentionally broadcast a large number of prices covering the entire admissible range.
+In this way, the coordinator or an eavesdropper could still recover individual supply or demand curves arbitrarily well.